 Step 2: Navigate To The Discogs Release Page

 Once you have your identifying info about the release version, you will need to find it on Discogs.
 You can do this by typing in the Catalog Number, barcode number, or other details into the search bar.
 If the record has a barcode, you can also scan it with the free Discogs app.

 All releases are lumped under a Master Release in the Database.
 When in doubt, simply search for the album title, navigate to the Master Release page, and use the “Find Your Version” function to locate your specific release.
 Once you do, double-check your info to make sure it’s a match.

 Step 3: Find Prices In The Statistics Section

-We love physical music at Discogs.
-We’re a worldwide community of music lovers that have come together to build the largest physical-media Database in the world.
-We also love to discover new music and grow our own collections.
-If all this sounds great to you then join us!
+Discogs is a global community of music fans that have built the largest physical-media Database in the world.
+We love to discover and purchase new music.
+If all this sounds great to you, then join us!
 Creating a Discogs account is free and gives you access to the Collection tool and much more.

 All the tools of Discogs can be at your fingertips.
 The free Discogs app allows you to keep track of your Collection, add music to your Wantlist, and easily scan an item to find the vinyl value and other information in the Database.
 The app is currently available on Android and iOS.